-- Has the action taken provided good outcomes for the child? - Did the procedure work? - Were any deficiencies or weaknesses identified in the procedure?
+- Has the action taken provided positive outcomes for the child? - Did the steps taken by staff work?
+Is there a clear record and timeframe of information and decisions taken? - Did staff follow policy? - Were any deficiencies or weaknesses are identified in the procedure?
 Have these been remedied? - Is further training required?